 Describe your image

 Catalogue of Species: Marine Molluscs in Jagna Bay, Bohol

-The Central Visayan Institute Foundation will be publishing a catalogue of species of molluscs in Jagna bay.
-This is part of the research funded by the Department of Science and Technology (DOST), Region 7, entitled "Studies and Creation of a Gene Bank of Phylum Mollusca from Bohol Sea," completed in December 2021
+The Central Visayan Institute Foundation published a catalogue of species of molluscs in Jagna bay.
+This is part of the research funded by the Department of Science and Technology (DOST), Region 7, entitled "Studies and Creation of a Gene Bank of Phylum Mollusca from Bohol Sea," completed in December 2021.

 Dr. Soria obtained her PhD in Earth Science at the Nanyang Technological University in Singapore, and her MS and BS (Geology) at the University of the Philippines (Diliman).
 She handles our Senior High School STEM Earth Science Subject and Research.

 The CVIF has an ongoing DOST-funded project entitled "Marine Mollusc Diversity and Water Quality In Jagna Bay."
 This is the second phase and continuation of the marine mollusc project completed in December 2021.